 programs & courses

 Our 15-course computer science major consists of a strong foundation of coursework complemented by electives in several tracks, including networks, theory, data mining and data analytics, artificial intelligence, operating systems, media computing, and security/cryptography.
 A 6-course computer science minor is also available.
-For highly qualified students, we offer a challenging, integrated BA/MA program.
+For highly qualified students, we offer a challenging, integrated BA/MS program.
 And motivated students in all programs can participate in laboratory research directed by world-renowned faculty to learn how CS applications help solve society’s problems.

 If you’re interested in Computer Science but don’t intend to pursue a CS major, the department offers several introductory courses with no prerequisites.
 These courses satisfy the Math & Computer Science divisional requirement.
 For students matriculating at BU starting Fall 2018, these introductory courses count toward several Hub areas.